 The Brontë Book everyone should read: Villette is Charlotte’s underrated and magnificent masterpiece.
 Set in Belgium, the novel is arguably a re-working and fleshed out version of The Professor featuring Lucy Snowe, a heroine who seems meek and mild, but is gritty, courageous, determined, but remarkably human, as is demonstrated when she falls in love.
 It has the conflict that The Professor lacks and the heroine that Shirley cannot quite conjure, in addition to a romantic relationship which feels as authentic as that of Jane and Rochester.
-The ambiguous and jaw-dropping ending (depending on your own interpretation of events) also gives the reader plenty of food for thought after the final page has been turned.
+The ambiguous and jaw-dropping ending (depending on your own interpretation of events) also gives the reader plenty of food for thought long after the final page has been turned.

 My guilty pleasure: Charlotte and Branwell’s earliest works.
 Sure, they’re not literary masterpieces, but they’re never dull and it is fascinating to see how not only the relationship between their respective characters play out on the page, but also that of the two siblings.
 One of my favourite early works of Charlotte’s is her short play The Poetaster in which she ridicules not only her brother, but Branwell’s own literary creations (which were based on himself).
 You can find out more about this play by clicking here.
 I also particularly enjoy Branwell’s tales such as The Pirate, which you can read more about by clicking here, and The Politics of Verdopolis, which you can read more about by clicking here.

 By Nicola F. a.k.a.
 The Brontë Babe.